Karannetam1987/main-investofuture/README.md

 For deployment, you need to set up environment variables to securely connect to your Firebase project.

-1.  **Create a `.env.local` file** in the root of your project if you are running it locally.
+1.  **Create a `.env.local` file** in the root of your project for local development.
-2.  **Copy the contents** from the provided `.env.local` file into it.
+2.  **Copy the contents** from `.env.local.example` into your new `.env.local` file.
 3.  **Replace the placeholder values** with your actual Firebase project configuration.
-You can find these values in your Firebase project settings.
+You can find these values in your Firebase project settings under Project settings > General > Your apps > SDK setup and configuration.

 When you deploy to your hosting provider (like Hostinger), you will need to set these same key-value pairs in the environment variables section of your hosting platform's dashboard.